 Batanes Seaside Lodge– 0927-7885508 and 0999-9924977

-Tour: It is best to travel Batan by foot or through bikes and motorcycles.
+Tour: It is best to travel Batan by foot or by bike and motorcycle.
 However, if you are pressed for time, it is better to hire a vehicle and guide to tour you around Basco.
-Before going to Batanes, you can always book in advance your touring in the hostel where you are checked in but you can also opt to arrange for that once you have arrived in your resort.
-However, when touring Sabtang, one really needs a tour guide so make an arrangement with your hostel.
+Before going to Batanes, you can always book your tour in advance from the hostel where you are checked in, or you can also opt to arrange for that once you have arrived in Basco.
+However, when touring Sabtang, one really needs a tour guide so make sure to make an arrangement with your hostel.
 Bisumi Tours and Services is also a great option.
 I booked them for my parents when they went to Batanes last 2015.